-Calculation of the propagator solves the problem of finding the neutral density profile for given plasma density and temperature profiles and a given neutral source.
-However, calculation of the propagator involves time-consuming kinetic calculations, and for integrated plasma-neutral modeling a faster calculation of the propagator is desired, which can be accomplished by a Neural Network (NN) algorithm.
+Constructing the propagator solves the problem of calculating the neutral density profile for given plasma density and temperature profiles and a given neutral source.
+However, the calculation of the propagator itself involves time-consuming kinetic calculations, and for integrated plasma-neutral modeling a faster calculation of the propagator is desired, which can be accomplished by a neural network (NN) algorithm.

 For numerical experiments with the NN algorithm in this report, a spatial domain was used with $x \in [0,10]$, covered by a uniform grid with $N$=21 grid points.
 For the rates of atomic reactions, $K_{iz}=1$ and $\sigma_{cx}$=20 were used.
 For training the NN algorithm, a dataset was prepared with a range of piecewise linear plasma density profiles and uniform temperature profile.
 A plasma density profile (which is the input information) was represented by five parameters, corresponding to plasma density values at five collocation points $x_i = x_{min} + i (x_{max}-x_{min})/4$, for $i \in [0,4]$.
 Thus, for the NN algorithm, the input is the plasma profile represented by the five values at the collocation points, and the output is $N^2$ elements of the propagator matrix.

-A densely connected NN is set up using the standard software tools, with three layers: the input layer with 5 neurons, a hidden layer, and the output layer with $N^2$ neurons.
-For the results illustrated in this paper, 11 neurons are used in the hidden layer with exponential activation function, while the output layer had linear activation function.
+A densely connected neural network is set up using the standard software tools, with three layers: the input layer with 5 neurons, a hidden layer, and the output layer with $N^2$ neurons.
+For the results shown in this paper, 11 neurons are used in the hidden layer with exponential activation function, while the output layer had a linear activation function.
 The regression NN model is trained using mean square error loss function and Nesterov Adaptive Moment Estimation (NAdam) optimization algorithm.
-The NN training is performed for 10000 epochs with 10$^{-3}$ learning rate.
+The NN model training is performed for 10000 epochs with 10$^{-3}$ learning rate.

 To train the NN model, a dataset was generated with random values for plasma density at the collocation points.
 These values were uniformly distributed within the range $[0.1, 1.0]$, with a uniform plasma temperature of 1.
 It was found that a dataset with 10,000 samples was sufficient for the NN algorithm to perform well.
 The algorithm was trained on 80\% of the dataset and tested on the remaining 20\%.
 The results of this testing, shown in Fig. (\ref{fig:nn_performance}), demonstrate the NN algorithm's predictive ability, lending confidence in its performance.